ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 "Then we need to be ready," Pell said.
 "Better defenses, more fighters, escape routes—"

-"No." Gond's voice cut through the planning session.
+"No." Gond's voice, though quiet, sliced through the planning.
 "No more running.
 No more hiding."

-The circle fell silent, all eyes turning to him.
-In the firelight, Gond could see the question in their faces—the same question he'd been asking himself since Willem's death.
+The circle fell silent, all eyes on him.
+He saw their questions, the same ones that had gnawed at him since Willem died.

-"We've been reacting," he continued.
-"Waiting for them to come to us, trying to protect what we've built.
-But that's not enough anymore.
-It will never be enough as long as the slave trade exists."
+"We've been reacting," he said, his gaze sweeping over them.
+"Waiting for them to hit us, patching the walls, mourning our dead.
+That's not living.
+That's just... waiting for the end.
+And it's not enough.
+Not while this scum still draws breath and deals in chains."

-"What are you suggesting?"
-Silviana asked, though her tone suggested she already knew.
+Silviana's eyes, ancient and knowing, met his.
+"What are you saying, Gond?"

-"I'm suggesting we stop playing defense and start taking the fight to them."
-Gond looked around the circle, meeting each pair of eyes in turn.
-"The slavers, their backers, the corrupt officials who enable them—all of it.
-We tear it down and build something better in its place."
+"I'm saying we stop cowering.
+We take the fight *to them*."
+His voice gained strength, a spark of the old fire, but tempered now with a weary resolve.
+"The slavers, the ones who pay them, the whole rotten system.
+We burn it down.
+And we build something decent from the ashes."

-Thorek leaned forward, his eyes gleaming with interest.
-"That's not a battle, lad.
+Thorek leaned forward, a slow grin spreading across his face.
+"That's not a battle you're talking about, son.
 That's a war."

-"Then it's a war."
-Gond's voice carried a certainty he hadn't felt since Willem's death.
-"A war for the right of people to live without fear of chains."
+"Then it's a war," Gond said, the words settling over the fire like a vow.
+"A war to give folk a chance to live free, without looking over their shoulder every day."

 "The Iron Covenant has been preparing for such a war for two centuries," Thorek said slowly.
 "We have weapons, siege engines, warriors trained in the old ways.
 But we have lacked something crucial—a cause that could unite the scattered forces of good."